airr-io/real-estate-net-operating-income-risk/README.md

-# Vanilla-cash
+# EVCA Fund growth method

-Vanilla-cash is a risk model accessible remotely by registered users.
+**EVCA Fund growth method** is a template for configuring a risk model accessible remotely by registered users.

 ## Access